perrette/bard/README.md

 ## Player

 The player was devised in conversation with Mistral's Le Chat and Open AI's Chat GPT, and my own experience with `pystray` on [scribe](https://github.com/perrette/scribe).
 It works.
 I'm open for suggestion for other, platform-independent integrations to the OS.
+TODO: I want to add a functioning "Open with external reader" option.
+At the moment it is experimental and only accounts for the first file.

 ## Android